-Sciatica is a term for symptoms of pain along the large sciatic nerve that runs from your lower spine and down the back of each leg.
-It is relatively common, and occurs when the sciatic nerve is irritated or compressed by some type of problem in your lower back.
+Sciatica is a term for symptoms of pain along the large sciatic nerve that runs from your lower spine and down the back of the leg.
+Sciatica is diagnosed when the sciatic nerve is irritated or compressed by some type of problem in your lower back.

 Sciatica is nerve pain

 Sciatica pain is often experienced as a shooting, searing pain that is felt deep in the buttock and radiates down the back of the leg.
 Sometimes, numbness, tingling, or burning is felt along the nerve.
 Some people describe the nerve pain as electric-like.
 Conversely, sciatica symptoms may be experienced as more of a constant, dull pain.